-What is the role of the Contact Tracing Team?
+What is the role of the Campus Health Response Team (CHRT)?

-How do I reach the Contact Tracing Team?
+How do I reach the Campus Health Response Team?

 Students please call (631) 632-6176 if you have tested positive for COVID-19 or are concerned about about possible exposure